Beth Morgan (cricketer): Domestic career

 Morgan played for Middlesex from 1996 to 2019.
 She played 187 limited-overs and Twenty20 matches for the side, and was the only player to play in every season of the Women's County Championship.
 She also played one season for the Surrey Stars in the Kia Super League, and two seasons for South Australia.

 International career

 Morgan played seven test matches, 72 one day internationals and 28 T20Is for England.
 She was a member of England's victorious team in the 2009 World Twenty20 competition, and scored a vital unbeaten 46 from 34 balls in the defeat of Australia in the semi-final.
 She made her maiden test fifty against Australia in the one-off Ashes test the same year, scoring 58 in almost six hours at the crease.
-Due to shoulder injury, she retired from international cricket on 15 January 2013.
+Due to a shoulder injury, she retired from international cricket on 15 January 2013.